Kartik-com/Portfolio/README.md

 ### 🎉 Extracurricular Activities

-- Meshmerize, Team Leader and Programming , Oct 28 2023:  Recently participated in a competition in Bangalore. 🚀That is organized by IIT Bombay Techfest Bangalore Zonal .
-It was an amazing experience.
+- Meshmerize, Team Leader and Programmer, Oct 28, 2023: Recently participated in a competition in Bangalore organized by IIT Bombay Techfest Bangalore Zonal. 🚀 It was an amazing experience.

-- Basketball , Team Member ( Maharashtra ) , Mar 2019 : Completed my nationals in Basketball from team of Maharashtra.
+- Basketball, Team Member (Maharashtra), Mar 2019: Completed my nationals in Basketball as a part of the Maharashtra team.